inside.ewu.edu

 MUSC 101.
 MUSIC THEORY I. 3 Credits.

-This course involves study of basic theory devoted to notation, scales, intervals, keys and elementary harmony.
+Involves the study of basic theory devoted to notation, scales, intervals, keys, and elementary harmony.

 MUSC 102.
 MUSIC THEORY II.
 3 Credits.